hrisant/db_project/README.md

 For space efficiency the url and regex fields could have been extracted in a different table, and leave only the metrics in the metrics table, but it would have a cost at reading.

+It is initialized by running db_initializer.sh and then partitions_crontab.py

 ### Tests:
 - are intended to be run with pytest